drabhikroy/Courses/content/extras/09-extras.md

 ## Additional Survey Design Information and Data

 This week take a look at [Writing Survey Questions](https://www.pewresearch.org/our-methods/u-s-surveys/writing-survey-questions/) at the [Pew Research Center](https://www.pewresearch.org/).
 For those of you who are not aware, Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
-They also have [public data sets](https://www.pewresearch.org/download-datasets/) available which are both great for research or just practice.
+They also have [public data sets](https://www.pewresearch.org/download-datasets/) available which are both great for research or practice.